Logotype for DNB Bank

 Executive summary

-• Delivered strong Q4 2025 results with robust growth across customer segments and product areas, supported by a resilient Norwegian economy with low unemployment and solid real wage development, though investment pace slowed and inflation trended downward.
+• Delivered strong Q4 2025 results with robust growth across customer segments and product areas, supported by a resilient Norwegian economy, low unemployment, and solid real wage development, despite a slower investment pace and downward-trending inflation.

 • Board proposes a dividend of NOK 18.00 per share for 2025, totaling NOK 26.2 billion, with share buy-backs increasing total payout ratio to 86%.